pieter-bos/python-telegram/README.md

 python-telegram
 ===============

-An unofficial implementation of the Telegram API
+An unofficial implementation of the Telegram API, currently unfinished and in development.